RReverser/gh2ost/README.md

     -h, --help                  output usage information
     -V, --version               output the version number
-    -m, --min-length <length>   Minimal length for READMEs markdowns to be considered as posts.
-    -p, --lang-prefix <prefix>  ```<prefix>-[lang name] for code blocks to be used (i.e., "lang" for Prism) -u, --user-id <id>          Ghost User ID
+    -m, --min-length <length>   Minimal length for READMEs markdowns to be considered as posts -p, --lang-prefix <prefix>  ```<prefix>-[lang name] for code blocks to be used (i.e., "lang" for Prism) -d, --diff                  Export only repos that don\'t exist in destination yet -u, --user-id <id>          Ghost User ID
 ```